 If you’re having difficulty seeing faces, if words seem to be missing letters when you read, or if straight lines such as telephone poles and doorways seem crooked or wavy, you may have age-related macular degeneration (AMD).
-Laura Pallan, MD, of Ophthalmology Consultants, with locations in Moon, Moon Township, and the Brentwood area of Pittsburgh, Pennsylvania, is a highly trained and experienced eye care specialist who can help preserve your vision.
+Laura Pallan, MD, of Ophthalmology Consultants, with locations in Moon Township, and the Brentwood area of Pittsburgh, Pennsylvania, is a highly trained and experienced eye care specialist who can help preserve your vision.
 Early detection provides the best treatment outcomes for AMD.
 Contact the office today to schedule your exam and consultation.

 AMD affects the macula of the eye.
 The macula is the small area near the center of the retina which has millions of light-sensing cells that provide sharp, central vision.
 Central vision allows you to see objects that are straight ahead.
 AMD is due to an accumulation of natural metabolic by-products produced by your body that are deposited under the retina in the macula.
 This causes blurry or distorted images and, eventually, blank spots in your visual field.

 AMD is a common condition and the leading cause of vision loss in individuals over 50, but AMD does not result in complete blindness since the peripheral vision remains intact.
 But without central vision, you’re unable to see faces, words on a page, drive, watch television, or perform many of the routine tasks of life.